madvadi/madvadi.github.io/README.md

 # madvadi.github.io
 # Portfolio of Cenk Tekin CFD Projects

-Introduction: This is a presentation of a number of CFD projects, in which, I've be using to keep my skills up to date with advance in OpenFOAM 13 and CFD in general.
+Introduction: This is a presentation of a number of CFD projects that I have been using to keep my skills up to date with advancements in OpenFOAM 13 and CFD in general.

-## Lid-cavity Demostration
+## Lid-cavity Demonstration
-To verfificate and validate my own CFD skills in setting up, running, and post-processing the results, I had a go at creating a simulation which I can easily validate agaist well estabished results from Ghia, Ghia, and Shin, 1982.
+To verify and validate my own CFD skills in setting up, running, and post-processing results, I had a go at creating a simulation that I can easily validate against well-established results from Ghia, Ghia, and Shin, 1982.
-The model is a 2D square cavity, of unit dimensions (1m x 1m), with a Newtonian fluid having a lid being.
+The model is a 2D square cavity of unit dimensions (1m x 1m) containing a Newtonian fluid with a moving lid.
-The goal is to see the velocity porfile is at half way along the unit cavity with a Reynolds number of 100 with a base line mesh of grid size, 129 x 129, and validate the results agaist my source.
+The goal is to determine the velocity profile halfway along the unit cavity at a Reynolds number of 100 with a baseline grid size of 129 x 129, and validate the results against my source.
-With setting the reference pressure to 0 at the bottom left concer of the domain, I've set the boundary conditions as:
+By setting the reference pressure to 0 at the bottom-left corner of the domain, I configured the boundary conditions as:

 ![MeshAndBC](plots/MeshAndBC.png)

 *Figure 1: The baseline mesh with the boundary conditions highlighted.*

-With the initial field for pressure being set to a uniform 0, for velocity, a uniform 0 m/s in all direction, as seen in Figure 1.
+The initial field for pressure was set to a uniform 0, and the velocity was set to a uniform 0 m/s in all directions, as seen in Figure 1.

-The results compared with the vadlidation data in Ghia et al,1982 are presented in Figure 2:
+The results compared with the validation data in Ghia et al., 1982 are presented in Figure 2:

 ![Results](plots/DataVnV.png)

-*Figure 2: Comparison of normalized horizontal velocity (Ux) along the vertical centerline (x=0.5) against Ghia et al. (1982) benchmark data.*
+*Figure 2: Comparison of normalized horizontal velocity ($U_x$) along the vertical centerline (x=0.5) against Ghia et al. (1982) benchmark data.*

 ### Verification

-For the sake of verification, 4 probes where placed at locations along the vertical line in the centre of the cavity (x = 0.5 m) to measure the change in velocity and pressure.
+For the purpose of verification, 4 probes were placed at locations along the vertical centerline of the cavity (x = 0.5 m) to measure changes in velocity and pressure.
-Probe 1: y = 0.0 (m), Probe 2: y = 0.25 (m), Probe 3: y = 0.5 (m), Probe 4: y = 0.75 (m).
+Probe 1: y = 0.0 m, Probe 2: y = 0.25 m, Probe 3: y = 0.5 m, Probe 4: y = 0.75 m.

-The data in Figure 3 and 4 shows that the Velocities and Pressure converage in a value.
-The residuals for both velocity and pressure also drop down several orders of magnitude, supporting the case that the simulation has convergence as can be seen in Figures 5 and 6.
+The data in Figures 3 and 4 show that the velocities and pressure converge to a steady value.
+The residuals for both velocity and pressure also drop down several orders of magnitude, supporting the case that the simulation has converged, as can be seen in Figures 5 and 6.

 ![Velocity X Results](plots/Velocity_Probes.png)

-*Figure 3: Velocity X Probes data at 4 probes over 4000 iterations.*
+*Figure 3: Velocity X data at 4 probe locations over 4000 iterations.*

 ![Pressure Results](plots/Pressure_Probes.png)

-*Figure 4: Pressure Probes data at 4 probes over 4000 iterations.*
+*Figure 4: Pressure data at 4 probe locations over 4000 iterations.*

 ![Velocity X Residuals](plots/residuals_for_u.png)